thereisonlywe/thereisonlywe-quran/README.md

 ## This is a complete, open-source and easy-to-use Quran text API for to be used in Java and Android programming.
-Below are some examples of its usage:
+It is very straight forward to use; just add both .jar files as libraries and you are set.
+Below are some examples of usage:

 **Mushaf:**
 1. Set Mushaf (one of MUSHAF_SIMPLIFIED, MUSHAF_UTHMANI, MUSHAF_ENGLISH_LITERAL)